cadet/CADET-SMB/README.md

 ![](https://github.com/modsim/CADET/blob/master/doc/logo/CADET-GitHub.png)

 # CADET-SMB
-The CADET-SMB is a comprehensive simulator for analysis and design of simulated moving bed (SMB) chromatograpy processes.
+The CADET-SMB is a comprehensive simulator for analysis and design of simulated moving bed (SMB) chromatograpy.

 # Introduction